Good Friday 2020

 Many Christians also refuse to eat meat these days.
 In some churches, they also have 3 hours of adoration service which starts at 3 pm in the afternoon.

-In some churches, there are no flowers, no pictures, the alter, the statue & the cross are draped in black to represent mourning.
+In some churches, there are no flowers, no pictures, the altar, the statue & the cross are draped in black to represent mourning.

 According to the scriptures, Jesus was placed on the cross at 9 am and when the darkness covered the land from noon until Jesus’s death at 3 pm.